-In December 2022, BEA released updated estimates of the distribution of personal income for 2000-2021.
+The latest estimates of the distribution of personal income are available on the BEA website.
 These data measure how total personal income in the United States is distributed across households and show how everyday Americans are sharing in the U.S. economy's growth.